kwwendt/cfn-todo-appsync/README.md

 # Todo API

 This folder provides the implementation for a Todo API implemented with AppSync JavaScript resolvers.
+It provides a sample `buildspec.yml` file which can be used inside CodeBuild to dynamically upload the schema and resolver files to Amazon S3 and reference them within the `template.yaml` file.
 The API allows you to interact with a Todo type:

 ```graphql